It is also alive and thriving, despite the predictions, which is not exactly new, either.

 - It is time to use your points to get a discount!

-By” and lead them further down the sales funnel: make them more than repeaters.
+Therefore, triggered, personalized emails can give a gentle nudge to those that simply “Fly-By” and lead them further down the sales funnel: make them more than repeaters.
 Make them loyal customers.

 Loyal customers, of course, require something in return.

 And the ideal “in return” is a loyalty program, as the name suggests.
 Discounts for repeaters should be a staple to all businesses, so long as their customer value can allow that.

 When a customer likes you, they’ll definitely try and bring their own “tribe” to your brand’s community.
 And this can only work to your benefit.

 No brand should be above using influencers, and referral marketing works the same way: